RaspberryPiFoundation/scratch-curriculum/en-GB/Term 1/01 Felix and Herbert/01 Felix and Herbert.md

         end
     end
 ```
-+ Add a new costume into Herbert by selecting Herbert, going into the Costumes section, and clicking the `Choose costume from Library button ` { .blocklightgrey }.
++ Add a new costume into Herbert by selecting Herbert, going into the Costumes section, and click the `Choose costume from Library button ` { .blocklightgrey }.
 Select the **fantasy/ghost2-a** costume.
-+ Make the costume smaller by clicking on it in the Paint Editor, and dragging the box that appears, to resize it.
++ Make the ghost costume smaller by clicking on it in the Paint Editor, and dragging the box that appears, to resize it.
 + Change the names of Herbert’s costumes so the mouse costume is called ‘alive’ and the ghost costume is called ‘dead’.
-+ Create a new script for Herbert to turn him into a ghost:
++ Create a new second script for Herbert in the scripts area to turn him into a ghost:
 ```blocks
     when I receive [caught v]
         switch costume to [dead v]